Home

 Priorisitising interventions to minimise the burden of antimicrobial resistance

-Our mission
+Our vision

 The IMPACT AMR Network aims to improve the use of evidence to inform prioritisation decisions on the allocation of limited resources to interventions intending to reduce the AMR burden